-Our major finding is that beyond the use of a static measure, dynamic GSP metrics (whose use had been suggested in [8] without being practically applied) also contain relevant information: in several cases, the standard deviation or instantaneous change of alignment or liberality actually enabled significant prediction accuracies when it was not the case using static measures (see for example the Strength score in Figure 1).
+Beyond the use of static measures, dynamic GSP metrics (suggested in [8] without being practically applied) also contain relevant information: in several cases, the standard deviation or instantaneous change of alignment or liberality enabled significant prediction accuracies when it was not the case using static information (see, e.g., Strength in Figure 1).
 There is an increasing understanding that the brain transits between moments of extensive cross-network interactions (when functional connectivity strongly differs from the underlying structure), and moments of more modular and structurally-conform activity [16, 17].
 Dynamic GSP metrics likely capture such transitions as temporal reconfigurations of alignment and/or liberality.

 An essential aspect is the definition of what an aligned or a liberal component is: so far, either a fixed number of eigenmodes was considered [7], or a median split of the PSD was used [9].
-Our results show that in some cases, predictive potential is insensitive to this parameter choice, whereas in others, it is necessary to include a sufficient amount of eigenmodes (that is, use larger $P{PSD}$ values), probably because the meaningful structural interplays for the behaviours at hand are then embedded in more intermediate frequency eigenmodes.
+Our results show that in some cases, predictive potential is insensitive to this parameter choice, whereas in others, it is necessary to include a sufficient amount of eigenmodes (that is, use larger $P{\rm PSD}$ values), probably because the meaningful structural interplays for the behaviours at hand are then embedded in more intermediate frequency eigenmodes.
 It is possible that the rarer occurrence of the opposite (better prediction as less eigenmodes are considered) was partly due to the ability of the elastic net approach to suppress irrelevant features by $\ell_1$ regularisation; further examination using other regression strategies will help clarify this point.

-An interesting perspective for future work will be to assess to what extent the observed effects exist at the wholebrain level, or at a spatially finer mesoscale.
-Practically speaking, one could for instance envision the derivation of Slepian vectors, which are linearly recombined eigenmodes with maximised concentration in a user-defined subset of nodes [18].
+Future work should also quantify the sensitivity of the results to other analytical choices (e.g., the selected atlas), evaluate the benefits of combining different GSP metrics for prediction, and assess the influence of demographic variables such as age or gender.
+Given the particularly good prediction of Weight and Blood pressure, the impact of physiological parameters on GSP metrics-either through direct modulation of the acquired signals, or by an indirect impact on spatio-temporal head motion characteristics [18]-will be another important avenue to explore.
+Finally, one should as well assess to what extent the observed effects exist at the whole-brain level, or at a spatially finer mesoscale.
+Practically speaking, one could for instance envision the derivation of Slepian vectors, which are linearly recombined eigenmodes with maximised concentration in a user-defined subset of nodes [19].
 It would then become possible to investigate alignment and liberality at the level of individual networks, and thus further refine our understanding of human cognition.